shariqm05/Where-in-the-World-is-Carmen-Sandiego/README.md

 # Where in the World is Carmen Sandiego?

-This is a digital adaptation of the classic game **"Where in the World is Carmen Sandiego?"** In this version, I've implemented **recursive pathfinding** to navigate through various locations across Europe, bringing a layer of complexity and challenge to developing and designing the source code of this game.
-This project was both a fun way to dive into algorithmic problem-solving and my first time dipping my toes in recursive algorithms.
+This is a digital adaptation of the classic game **"Where in the World is Carmen Sandiego?"** In this version, I've implemented **recursive DFS algorithms** to navigate through various locations across Europe, bringing a layer of complexity and challenge to developing and designing the source code of this game.
+This project was both a fun way to dive into algorithmic problem-solving and my first time dipping my toes in recursive algorithms in particular.

 ## Project Overview

 This game takes you on a quest to capture the elusive Carmen Sandiego.
 Starting in Rome, you’ll gather clues, talk to various characters, and travel across Europe, all while utilizing recursive pathfinding to progress the game and determine your next move.
 The game is fully text-based, and you interact with the world through simple commands.

-### What Makes This Project Unique?
+### Features

 - **Recursive Pathfinding**: One of the key features I wanted to emphasize in this project is the use of recursive algorithms to solve the problem of navigating between locations.
 This method ensures that you can only travel to places that are both connected and unlocked, adding a strategic element to your pursuit of Carmen.
 This algorithm, in particular, is a Depth-First Search (DFS) algorithm implemented recursively.
 It explores as far as possible along each branch before backtracking, which is suitable for searching through the connections between locations in the game.